Container deposit schemes in Australia

-Container deposit legislation (CDL), also known as a container deposit scheme (CDS), is a scheme that was first implemented in South Australia in 1977 and over the decades has spread to the Northern Territory in 2012, New South Wales in 2017, the Australian Capital Territory in June 2018, Queensland in November 2018 and Western Australia in October 2020.
-Schemes in the remaining states of Tasmania and Victoria are due to commence in 2023.
+A container deposit scheme (CDS), also known as container deposit legislation (CDL), is a scheme that refunds consumers for returning empty beverage containers for recycling.
+A scheme was first implemented in South Australia in 1977 and taken up by the Northern Territory in 2012, New South Wales in 2017, the Australian Capital Territory in June 2018, Queensland in November 2018, Western Australia in October 2020, Victoria in November 2023 and Tasmania in May 2025.

-A Newspoll survey found a majority of people in Australia support a deposit scheme, and a national scheme has also been proposed many times over the years.
+A 2012 Newspoll survey found a majority of people in Australia support a deposit scheme, and a national scheme has also been proposed many times over the years.
 The NSW scheme had been strongly opposed by the beverage industry before its introduction.

 The value of deposits and the scope of their application have been influenced by the Australian federal constitution's guarantee of free trade between the states.
 The defining case in this issue was the attempt to introduce a differential between reusable and recyclable bottle deposits.
 The issue was taken to the High Court of Australia in the Castlemaine Tooheys Ltd v South Australia court case.
 State-based schemes need to be exempted from the Commonwealth Mutual Recognition Act which guarantees products can be sold in any jurisdiction without requiring any special labelling.
 This formed the basis of legal action against the Northern Territory's scheme until an exemption was granted.
 The value of a container deposit is 10 cents for an eligible container.

 Historical

-Through the early 20th century, when the cost of producing glass bottles was higher, a natural industry of glass bottle collectors and merchants performed a similar function to the modern CDL.
+Through the early 20th century, when the cost of producing glass bottles was higher, a natural industry of glass bottle collectors and merchants performed a similar function to the modern CDS.
 Bottle accumulators, a licensed and unionized workforce commonly known as "bottle-ohs" from their street cries, travelled by cart around the streets buying empty bottles from households and businesses.
 They would then sell the bottles to a bottle yard, which would store and sort the bottles before selling them in bulk to brewers and other bottlers.
 It was an industry from which a bottle-oh could make a good living; in 1904, they could buy a dozen beer bottles for 6d., sell them to the bottle yard for 9d., who could sell them to brewers for 1s.
-The commercial reuse of glass bottles and the bottle collecting industry had all but disappeared by the 1950s.

 Soft drink and other beverage bottles were still collected in Queensland and returned for deposits up to the late 1960s.
 In Western Australia soft drink bottles could be exchanged for 10 cents and beer bottles for 2 cents until around 1982.